 NO!
 Patients should NOT DRIVE for at least 24 HOURS after anesthesia has been administered.

 NC Prosthodontic Specialists can prescribe oral sedatives that help to relax the patient during their dental procedure.
-However, if the dental procedure requires anesthesia, NC Prosthodontic Specialists request the assistance of a Board Certified Anesthesiologist Dentist, Dr. Dillon Atwood or Drs.
+However, if the dental procedure requires anesthesia, NC Prosthodontic Specialists request the assistance of a Board Certified Anesthesiologist Dentists, Dr. Dillon Atwood or Drs.
 Henderson and Pritts.